dschmenk/PLASMA/README.md

 ### Statements

 PLASMA definitions are a list of statements the carry out the algorithm.
 Statements are generally assignment or control flow in nature.
 Generally there is one statement per line.
-The ';' symbol seperates multiple statements on a single line.
+The ';' symbol separates multiple statements on a single line.
 It is considered bad form to have multiple statements per line unless they are very short.

 #### Assignment